isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 recruitment and data collection.
 It was overwhelming at first, as each day required her to apply the new skills she had picked up during the orientation.</p>
 <p>These include patient consent-taking, patient recruitment for cohort studies,
-gathering logistics and ensuring the collection of quality data and data entry.</p>
+coordinating logistics and ensuring the collection of quality data and data entry.</p>
 <p>CRCs are professionals who have core skills and knowledge to run clinical
 trials and research studies.
 This consists of both soft skills and hard skills.</p>